ChangwuHuang/ChangwuHuang.github.io/_pages/about.md

 **Changwu Huang**, Yuanxiang Li, Xin Yao*

-[**Project**](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=QRnmYfkAAAAJ&citation_for_view=QRnmYfkAAAAJ:bFI3QPDXJZMC) <strong><span class='show_paper_citations' data='QRnmYfkAAAAJ:bFI3QPDXJZMC'></span></strong>

-Parameter tuning, that is, to find appropriate parameter settings (or configurations) of algorithms so that their performance is optimized, is an important task in the development and application of metaheuristics.
+**Summary: **Parameter tuning, that is, to find appropriate parameter settings (or configurations) of algorithms so that their performance is optimized, is an important task in the development and application of metaheuristics.
 Automating this task, i.e., developing algorithmic procedure to address parameter tuning task, is highly desired and has attracted significant attention from the researchers and practitioners.
 During last two decades, many automatic parameter tuning approaches have been proposed.
 This paper presents a comprehensive survey of automatic parameter tuning methods for metaheuristics.
 A new classification (or taxonomy) of automatic parameter tuning methods is introduced according to the structure of tuning methods.
 The existing automatic parameter tuning approaches are reviewed and their main strengths and weaknesses are discussed, which is helpful for new researchers or practitioners to select appropriate tuning methods to use.
 </div>
 </div>

 ## Publication List
+-	**C. Huang**, X. Yao∗, “[Synergies among Responsible Artificial Intelligence (RAI), Environmental, Social and Governance (ESG), and Sustainable Development Goals (SDGs),](https://ieeexplore.ieee.org/document/11200036)” IEEE Computational Intelligence Magazine, vol. 20, no. 4, pp. 20-41, Nov.
+2025.
 -	L. Tan, **C. Huang∗** and X. Yao,  “[A Faithful and Stable Explanation Method for Image Classification,](https://ieeexplore.ieee.org/document/11165495)” IEEE Transactions on Emerging Topics in Computational Intelligence, pp. 1-14, Sep.
 2025 (doi: 10.1109/TETCI.2025.3607391).
 -	**C. Huang**, Z. Wang, X. Wen, X. Wang and X. Yao∗,  “[A Conceptual Framework of AI Transparency from Sociotechnical Perspective,](https://ieeexplore.ieee.org/abstract/document/11159283)” IEEE Transactions on Artificial Intelligence, pp. 1-14, Sep.
 2025 (doi: 10.1109/TAI.2025.3608735).
 -	Q. Wamg, Y. Zhang, Y. Qian, H. Wang, M. Guo, **C. Huang**, R. Wang, and Y. Wu, “[Prediction of dynamic compressive mechanical behavior of GAP-based solid propellants in wide temperature domain based on data-driven models, ](https://www.sciengine.com/JPT/doi/10.3724/1001-4055.2407033)” Journal of Propulsion Technology, vol. 46, no. 8, pp. 210-221, Aug 2025.